CAEP Annual Reporting Measures

 CAEP Accountability Measures

 UVA EHD is committed to preparing educators who positively impact the development and learning of their students.
-Positioned in a state which does not provide EPPs with data on completer impact, the Teacher Education program developed and monitors multiple measures to understand the degree to which completers are contributing to expected learning and growth in schools.
-This includes collection of teacher evaluation data from partner districts and division leader focus group data.
+Positioned in a state which does not provide EPPs with data on completer impact, UVA’s Teacher Education program developed and monitors multiple measures to understand the degree to which completers are contributing to expected learning and growth in schools.
+This includes collection of teacher evaluation data from partner districts, division leader focus group data, and triangulated impact ratings on the VEAC Employer survey.
 These measures have been selected due to their alignment with the Virginia Uniform Performance Standards (VUPS) used to evaluate all Virginia teachers, as well as CAEP and InTASC competencies.
-In accordance with CAEP’s transition plan policy and due to the continued strain on P-12 partner divisions due to COVID-19, we have also developed and implemented a transition plan to scale up data collection over time to meet CAEP Initial Standard 4.1 and provide three cycles of representative data.
-This transition plan addresses our commitment to ensuring representativeness of licensure area sampling by scaling data collection from partner divisions over time, with the goal of sampling data which represent all degree programs offered by EHD across multiple data collection cycles.
-This plan also allows for sampling from schools and divisions representing the diversity of Virginia’s P-12 students to ensure completers positively impact the learning and growth of diverse students.
-The data presented below are indicative of our effort to collect data from P-12 partners whose schools reflect diversity in a number of areas.
-Focus group participants represent schools with diverse populations, grade levels, resources, and needs.

-Teacher Evaluation Data: In 2012, VDOE established the VUPS, which measure performance in eight teaching domains: 1) Professional Knowledge; 2) Instructional Planning; 3) Instructional Delivery; 4) Assessment for Student Learning; 5) Learning Environment; 6) Culturally Responsive Teaching and Equitable Practices; 7) Professionalism; and 8) Student Academic Progress.
+Teacher Evaluation Data: In 2021, VDOE established the VUPS, which measure performance in eight teaching domains: 1) Professional Knowledge; 2) Instructional Planning; 3) Instructional Delivery; 4) Assessment for Student Learning; 5) Learning Environment; 6) Culturally Responsive Teaching and Equitable Practices; 7) Professionalism; and 8) Student Academic Progress.
 Ratings on the VUPS are based on a building administrator's review of multiple pieces of evidence provided by the teacher, including evidence of students' academic progress and classroom observations by one or more building administrators.
 Each school system must document the validity and reliability of its rating process.
 Thus, completers' VUPS ratings provide evidence through structured and validated observation instruments to demonstrate completers effectively apply the professional knowledge, skills, and dispositions that the preparation experiences were designed to achieve.
 Each of the eight standards is closely aligned with the evidence needed for CAEP Standard 4.
 The Student Academic Progress standard specifically provides evidence that documents program completers' contribution to an expected level of student-learning growth.
-EHD reached out to six partner school divisions requesting help in a pilot study for gathering and utilizing EHD completers’ VUPS data.
-Divisions were asked to provide VUPS data for UVA EHD completers employed in the past three years.
-Two divisions provided data for the pilot.
-As evidenced in the data files, all completers earned either a proficient or exemplary rating for the Student Academic Progress standard, as well as all other VUPS standards.
-Following the transition plan, the EPP requested VUPS data for UVA EHD completers from five divisions during summer 2022.
-Two divisions provided data for an additional 20 completers for the 2021-22 academic year.
-As evidenced in the Summer 2022 report, all completers except two earned either a proficient or exemplary rating for the Student Academic Progress standard.
-Scores on all other VUPS standards were proficient or acceptable with the exception of two scores for one candidate.
-These data, while few, indicate that EHD graduates effectively contribute to P-12 student learning growth and are able to apply the skills and content knowledge gained from EHD programs.
+EHD has collected data from program completers from classes of 2018-19, 2019-20, and 2020-2021 through relationships with local school divisions HR departments.
+Data were requested in 2021 and 2022.
+EHD has data from a variety of endorsement areas and from three Virginia school divisions.
+Aggregated data from these three cohorts indicate the majority of students are rated as proficient (effective) or exemplary in their official summative evaluation on each performance standard.
+The EPP did not collect school division evaluation data in summer 2023, but will continue to collect school division evaluation data in summer 2024.

-Employer Focus Group: EHD recruited a panel of P-12 school leaders and developed a focus group protocol designed to elicit perspectives on the satisfaction of employers with EHD programs, graduates, and their impact on P-12 student learning and development.
+Focus Groups: EHD conducts focus groups with different sets of stakeholders to understand key trends that address several components of the CAEP standards.
+EHD recruited a panel of P-12 school leaders and developed a focus group protocol designed to elicit perspectives on the satisfaction of employers with EHD programs, graduates, and their impact on P-12 student learning and development in 2021.
 The Director of Assessment and Director of Teacher Education developed the focus group protocol, aligning items with the language of standard R4.1, CAEP workbook guiding questions, and questions of interest to the program for continuous improvement.
 The Director of Assessment then conducted the focus group via Zoom using the designed protocol, recording the focus group to transcribe participant responses and analyze responses for overarching themes.
 Participants were selected purposefully to reflect a diversity of school size, demographic and socio-economic makeup, and grade levels.
 In this way, EHD selected a representative sample of employers from whom to solicit program satisfaction feedback.

 The purpose of the focus group was to establish evidence that the TED program provides effective preparation which results in completers’ instruction for P-12 student learning and development and that employers are satisfied with the relevance and effectiveness of the TED program.
 In addition, EHD aimed to establish evidence showing that our candidates effectively contribute to P-12 student learning growth and apply the professional knowledge, skills, and dispositions that our experiences were designed to achieve.
 Results suggest employers feel completers effectively contribute to P-12 student-learning growth and apply the appropriate knowledge, skills, and dispositions gained through the Teacher Education program.
 Completers demonstrate proficiency with content knowledge, identification of resources, applying effective and appropriate strategies for differentiation, and relationship-building with students, families, and peers.
 Participants indicated they perceive the TED program’s clinical experiences to be strong, providing a solid foundation for applying requisite knowledge and skills in the classroom as completers.
 Particularly, participants described completers’ strength around an asset-based approach to planning and instruction.
 They noted completers’ knowledge - as novice teachers - around initiatives focusing on equity, including culturally responsive teaching.
 The summary document linked above provides detailed focus group results.